Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> Please download and install the latest version from http://h2o.ai/download/
 ```

 This shows that multiple cores will be used for computing (to control the number of cores you can use the `nthreads` argument).
-Next, we need to prepare regression matrix and prediction locations using the `as.h2o` function so that they are visible to h2o:
+Next, we need to prepare the regression matrix and prediction locations using the `as.h2o` function so that they are visible to h2o:

 ```r